 To balance my inverted triangle-shaped figure, I wore lighter color Palazzo pants and a more fitted black top with a scoop neckline.
 Pear-shaped women could wear similar dark color high waist full leg pants and a lighter color or print top.
-The fuller the leg of the pants, the longer they should be, so Palazzo pants should almost touch the floor.
+The fuller the pants’ leg, the longer they should be, so Palazzo pants should almost touch the floor.
 High waist dark pants that fit nicely without pulling or draping too much are best for pear-shapes.
 Proportion is significant.
-Maxi dresses, long skirts, or full leg pants should always include a top that is shorter and fitted.
-Slim leg pants or jeggings require a longer top and shoes that are more neutral.
+Maxi dresses, long skirts, or full leg pants should always include a fitted top.
+Slim leg pants or jeggings require a longer top and shoes that are neutral.
 Never wear black shoes with anything but black pants or black hose unless you want to make your legs look shorter and thicker.

-The correct proportions in your clothing choices can help you look taller and more slender if that is your goal.
-For example, imagine a woman who is 5’1″ tall and weighs more than she would like, wearing a boxy long dark color top over white cropped pants with dark shoes.
+Your clothing choices’ correct proportions can help you look taller and more slender if that is your goal.
+For example, imagine a 5’1″ tall woman who weighs more than she wants, wearing a boxy long dark color top over white cropped pants with dark shoes.
 The length of the top cuts her body in half right below her bottom, making her appear to be much shorter and broader.
-A less boxy V-neck top that stops at the hipline worn with pants in a similar color that fits well and ends at the top of the same color shoes will help her to appear much taller and more slender.
+A less boxy V-neck top that stops at the hipline worn with pants in a similar color that fits well and ends at the top of the same color shoes will help her appear much taller and more slender.

 Horizontal lines make you appear wider.
 So, if you have a pear-shape, the neckline should include a horizontal line such as a boat-neck or a sweetheart neckline so that the shoulders will appear wider.
-Any bust enhancing top or ones with an embellished neckline, print tops, or ones with other details will serve you well because they draw the eyes up to the face and your slim upper body.
+Any bust enhancing top or ones with an embellished neckline, print, or other details at the shoulders will serve you well because they draw the eyes up to the face and your slim upper body.
 Keep in mind that extra fabric will always make you look larger than you are, so a fitted top with full wide sleeves can work wonders to balance the pear-shaped figure.

-Do not wear bulky eye-catching bracelets.
-They will draw attention to your hip area.
-A bold necklace or long colorful earrings work wonders for drawing the eyes up to your face.
+Bulky eye-catching bracelets will draw attention to your hip area.
+A bold necklace or (not both) long colorful earrings work wonders for drawing the eyes up to your face.
 If you wear a belt, choose a slim one close to the color of your top.
 This will elongate your torso and emphasize a smaller waistline.

-The hair length would need to be the best one for your face shape but not too narrow and tight.
+Hair length needs to be the best one for your face shape but not too narrow and tight.
 A smooth little bob would not give you enough volume and would make your hips look larger.
-The widest point of the style should be at eyebrow level.
-Ask for a ’rounded layer cut,’ which means the shape is fuller high up and narrower in length.
+The widest point of the style should be at eyebrow level, which means the shape is fuller, higher, but closer on the sides.

 The top I am wearing is a three-quarter sleeve basic top in black.
 Even though I have a bit of a tummy, wearing a top at this length is most attractive because it draws less attention to it than a longer one.
-I find that a longer top often hugs under and pulls across the tummy, drawing more attention to it.
+I find that a longer top often hugs under and pulls across the tummy or the bottom, drawing more attention to them.